Stephen Berger: Recent public service

 Berger is a director of the Partnership for New York City and the former co-chair of the Governor's Committee on Scholastic Achievement.

 Berger continued his work in the New York health care system and chaired the Governor's Task Force on Health Care Reform from 2003 to 2005.

 In early 2005, Governor George Pataki selected Berger to chair the New York State Commission on Health Care Facilities in the 21st Century.
 This commission (often described as the Berger Commission) resulted in the first major restructuring of New York's health-care delivery system.
 In its final report, issued in November 2006, it called for consolidations, closures, conversions and large-scale restructurings.
 In the end, nine institutions closed and 48 restructured, in many cases over the objections of health care executives, politicians and community residents.

 Berger was also a Member of the Governor Andrew Cuomo's Medicaid Redesign Team during 2010–2011.
 Berger chaired the Health System Redesign Group, which proposed a restructuring of Brooklyn's Hospitals and Primary Care Facilities.

 Berger serves as a member of State's Value Based Pricing Committee and the Project Approval and Oversight Panel for the Delivery System Reform Incentive Payment program, guiding New York's investment of $6 billion in federal funds, through the State's Medicaid waiver.

-Berger is a member of the board of directors of the Metropolitan Opera and a member of its finance committee.
+Berger the Treasurer and member of the board of directors of the Metropolitan Opera and a member of the Executive Committee.

-Berger is a Trustee of Brandeis University.
+Berger is a Trustee of Brandeis University and Chair of the Resources (Finance) Committee.

+Berger received the 2023 New York Citizen’s Budget Commission Felix Rohatyn Award for Public Service.